Solution | Real Estate Pricing#

 Geographical Data enrichment to compute, for all properties, their distance from the center of Paris.

-Once all elements of our input datasets have been cleaned and unified into a single dataset properties_with_geospatial_features_prepared we apply time-based feature engineering to the properties sales history.
-With the knowledge that three main factors influence a property price (characteristics, location, and real estate market) we want to compute the final factor before training a predictive model.
-More simply put, we need to compute the influence of the real estate market at the time a property was purchased.
+Once you have cleaned and unified all elements of the input datasets into a single dataset properties_with_geospatial_features_prepared, you can apply time-based feature engineering to the properties sales history.
+With the knowledge that three main factors influence a property price (characteristics, location, and real estate market) you want to compute the final factor before training a predictive model.
+More simply put, you need to compute the influence of the real estate market at the time of a property’s purchase.

-We do this by applying windows of 30, 60, 90, and 180 days in the past, across several different locations, looking for the average square meter price.
-When information is missing, the missing value is replaced by the closest available in time (i.e. if the 30 day square meter price is missing, we replace it with the 60 days square meter price).
-After all values are found we create price estimates for each time frame T and location L by computing:
+You do this by applying windows of 30, 60, 90, and 180 days in the past, across several different locations, looking for the average square meter price.
+When information is missing, the closest value available in time replaces the missing value.
+That is, if the 30 day square meter price is missing, you replace it with the 60 days square meter price.
+After finding all values, you create price estimates for each time frame T and location L by computing:

 T days average square meter price in L x property_living_surface

-Within this same branch we also preprocess a portfolio of properties and then score all the properties using the trained machine learning model.
-This serves as an example of how, when adapting this project to our own needs, we can perform batch scoring on a large portfolio of properties.
+This same branch also preprocesses a portfolio of properties and then scores all the properties using the trained machine learning model.
+This serves as an example of how, when adapting this project to your own needs, you can perform batch scoring on a large portfolio of properties.

-Additional data cleansing and data isolation is done in the api_&_webapp Flow zone in order to make data available for Dashboard visualizations which will be discussed later in this article.
+The api_&_webapp Flow zone includes additional data cleaning and data isolation to make data available for dashboard visualizations, which will be discussed later in this article.

-A parallel branch exists in this solution that is dedicated to forecast the square meter price in each distinct Paris district.
-The overall trend of prices in Paris is increasing but the evolution of those prices differ based on the district (i.e. neighborhood) we’re observing.
-We will attempt to capture those trends by training a linear model to forecast property prices.
+A parallel branch exists in this Solution that’s dedicated to forecast the square meter price in each distinct Paris district.
+The overall trend of prices in Paris is increasing, but the evolution of those prices differ based on the district (that is, neighborhood) observed.
+The Solution attempts to capture those trends by training a linear model to forecast property prices.

-We preprocess our data to turn it into an exploitable time series dataset with properties separated by district and the square meter price computed.
-The trained model uses only the time information (i.e. the month) as a predictor to forecast the square meter price.
+The Flow preprocesses the data to turn it into an exploitable time series dataset with properties separated by district and the square meter price computed.
+The trained model uses only the time information (that is, the month) as a predictor to forecast the square meter price.
 The train set is monthly data between 2016 and 2019, and the model is tested on 2020 data.

 The Real Estate Pricing dashboard consists of multiple pages containing Dataiku charts for analysis of the project’s core information and a single page containing an interactive webapp.

-The first five pages are dedicated to visualizations resulting from the real estate pricing prediction branch of the solution.
+The first five pages include visualizations resulting from the real estate pricing prediction branch of the Solution.

 The table below presents all pages of the dashboard.